-Corner and his team built a park that evolves throughout its length, with distinct gardens taking root on the tracks, several sitting areas, and lookouts to see the city streets and the Hudson River.
+Corner and his team built a park that evolves throughout its length, with distinct gardens taking root on the tracks, several sitting areas, and lookouts to see the New York City street layout and the Hudson River.

 The High Line is a great outdoor space in the summer, but if you want to be one of the fortunate ones to enjoy this spectacular, free New York summer bucket list activity, you’ll need to visit in May or June, when all the flowers are in bloom.